-See "Heaps, I/O, and cache strategies" on page 74 in Performance and Tuning Series: Physical Database Tuning.
+See the Performance and Tuning Series: Physical Database Tuning.

 The query processor may choose the MRU strategy for:

 - Any query that performs table scans - A range query that uses a clustered index - A covered query that scans the leaf level of a nonclustered index - An inner table in a nested-loop join, if the inner table is larger than the cache - The outer table of a nested-loop join, since it needs to be read only once - Both tables in a merge join.